Automated grading workflows for providing personalized feedback to open-ended data science assignments: What is an automated grading workflow?

 \hypertarget{tbl-workflow}{}

-Administrative tasks tend to be repetitive and mostly do not require human judgement during their execution; in fact, automating administrative tasks can minimize the occurrence of errors such as miscomputing the overall grade or assigning a grade to the wrong student in the grade book.
-Some pedagogical tasks - drafting and updating a rubric - always require human judgement; other pedagogical tasks - evaluating a submission, consider how the rubric should be applied to a given submission - require human judgement for the types of assignment that we consider in this work (see \hyperlink{introduction}{Introduction}).
-Even when they do require human judgement, there are sources of repetitivity involved in executing pedagogical tasks that a system can be designed to automate.
-In this sense, we consider an automated grading workflow as a system that automates all or most repetitive grading tasks so as to reduce the time and effort required for a grader to provide high-quality feedback.
+Automated grading workflows should automate administrative grading tasks.
+These tasks tend to be repetitive and mostly do not require human judgement during their execution; in fact, their automation can minimize the occurrence of errors such as miscomputing the overall grade or assigning a grade to the wrong student in the grade book.

+Some pedagogical tasks - drafting and updating a rubric - always require human judgement; other pedagogical tasks - evaluating a submission, considering how the rubric should be applied to a given submission - require human judgement for open-ended assignments.
+Even when they do require human judgement, there are sources of repetitivity involved in executing pedagogical tasks that an automated grading workflow can automate.

-One way of designing an automated grading workflow leverages the fact that a feedback that is individualized to some feature of a student's submission is in fact applicable to all students whose submissions present the same feature.
-For each feature that a grader wishes to provide a feedback about, a rubric can contain an item that indicates both the feedback and its associated score - that is, a number of points to remove, or add, to a student's grade when their work presents this feature.
-In the next two subsections we provide more considerations regarding feedback types and rubric.
+Unless a class has very few students, most of the time required for grading open-ended data science assignments is typically spent in Phase 2, that is, evaluating submissions and assigning grades and feedback.
+Providing individualized feedback is especially time-demanding and may often be sacrificed, even though it is extremely valuable for students as discussed in Section~\ref{sec-intro}.
+Automated grading workflows can scale provision of individualized feedback by leveraging the fact that some feedback that is individualized to features of a student's submission is in fact applicable to all students whose submissions present the same features.
+To better illustrate this, the next subsection outlines different types of feedback and explains how automation may be achieved.

 \hypertarget{feedback}{